Nuey2310/BlogSite/README.md

    * Implemented User Story #7, displaying a list of users that follow you.
 The list is displayed on the right sidebar.
    * Implemented User Story #6, letting an administrator access the adminstrator interface that allows them to create new accounts with either microblog author or admin roles.
    * Implemented User Story #11, creating a basic tweet share functionality that works similar to retweet.
 Pressing the share button once makes a user share the tweet and twice makes them unshare.

+   * What I learned: This assignment made me realize the difference between academic projects and real life applications.
+There are a lot more factors involved in creating production-ready applications.

 - Miftahul Kashfy